imrulhasan273/Deal-Ocean/README.md

 > Now the Customer can visit his activated shop in `dashboard.shops` route.

 > Now the `customer` is made to `seller` and can visit **/admin** as a seller.

 ---

+## Now there is a major security issue after giving seller a admin panel.

+> Currently a seller can view all the shops even if the shop is not belong to him.
+Its a security issue.
+We need to fix the problem by modifyting voyager controller.

+> If I just put a logic inside shops panel to restrict other shops to view, it is not good enough.
+Because although those shops will not appear in shops panel we can manually view and update those shops just changing the `url` after going to seller's shop.

+> So we need to use something different approach too...........

+> Solution: **Restrict in Shop Panel with role** + **Policty Class**

+---